metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Things don't change much, do they?
 Jalen Hurts still has issues passing the ball and Jared Goff is as worthless as ever, despite Ben Johnson's efforts to try and craft a playbook better suited to his strengths.
 Both organizations are falling back on old habits to generate production - the ground game for Detroit and the read-option for Philadelphia.

 Finally!
-A big play to A.J.
+A big throw to A.J.
 Brown in contested coverage.
-It's only been one half, but Brown's already pass the century mark in receiving yardage.
+It's only been one half, but Brown's already passed the century mark in receiving yardage.
 Impressive.

 ***